Cdetviler/cd-components-react/README.md

 1. clone the repo
 2. set up NVM (Node version manager) and then run `nvm use` within the root directory.
 This will allow `nvm` to look for `.nvmrc` in the project and use the specified version.
+   1. You may not have this version specified in the app.
+In this case you would need to run `nvm install` and then run `nvm use`
 3. in the root directory, run `yarn install`
 4. in the root directory, run `yarn storybook` -- this should start the local storybook server at `http://localhost:6006/`.
+5. run `npm install -g plop` to globally install [https://plopjs.com/](Plop)

 ## Chosen Technologies and Build Tools